mengqian989/vzlib/PLOS/README.md

       9 Splenic Neoplasms
 ```

+## Extracting data

-Use only top 6 frequent MeSH.
-(Specify the classes in xml2tsv_med.py.)
+Use only top 6 frequent MeSH (by specifying the classes in xml2tsv_med.py).

 > classes = {"Digestive System Neoplasms",
 >            "Breast Neoplasms",